documentcloud/help_center/_help/annotate_documents.md

 2. Click the **link icon** located beside the note title.

     ![Note permalinks](./images/annotate_documents/annotate_documents3.png)
-3. **Your browser's address bar will be updated to display the full URL of the annotation.**
- * The good stuff comes after the # symbol — in our example the URL of the embedded document ends with #document/p173/a8646, so we know that the annotation is on page 173.
+3. **Your browser's address bar will be updated to display the full URL of the annotation.** The good stuff comes after the # symbol — in our example the URL of the embedded document ends with **#document/p173/a8646**, so we know that the annotation is on page 173.
 4. **Copy the url** and share.

-<b>NOTE:</b> You also can embed a note directly.
-See our <a href="https://documentcloud.github.io/help_center/help/publishing_embedding.html">publishing and embedding documentation</a> for details.
+<p class="note"><b>NOTE:</b> You also can embed a note directly.
+See our <a href="publishing_embedding.html">publishing and embedding documentation</a> for details.</p>

 ## Printing Notes
 It's easy to print out all of the notes you've created on a particular document or set of documents.